Board of DirectorsJean-Jacques Bienaimé Chief Executive Officer

 BioMarin Pharmaceutical Inc.

 Mr. Bienaimé joined BioMarin in May 2005 as Chief Executive Officer and member of the Board of Directors, bringing with him over 25 years of experience in the biotechnology and pharmaceutical industries.
-Under his leadership, the market capitalization of BioMarin went from around $450 million in May 2005 to over $3.5 billion in May 2008.
-BioMarin 2008 revenues around $300 million and is a fully integrated biopharmaceutical company with nearly 700 employees.
-From November 2002 to April 2005, Mr. Bienaimé served as Chairman, Chief executive officer, and President of Genencor, a biotechnology company focused on industrial bioproducts and targeted cancer biotherapeutics.
+Under Mr. Bienaimé's leadership, the market capitalization of BioMarin went from around $450 million in May 2005 to approximately $9 billion in April 2014.
+BioMarin's 2013 revenues were approximately $550 million.
+BioMarin is a fully integrated biopharmaceutical company with over 1300 employees.
+From November 2002 to April 2005, Mr. Bienaimé served as Chairman, Chief Executive Officer, and President of Genencor, a biotechnology company focused on industrial bioproducts and targeted cancer biotherapeutics.
 Under his leadership, Genencor's revenues increased substantially to over $400 million and shareholder value increased dramatically, culminating in the sale of the company to Danisco in the spring of 2005 for an enterprise value of over $1.2 billion.
 From 1998 to late 2002, Mr. Bienaimé served as Chairman, Chief Executive Officer and President of Sangstat Medical Corporation, an immunology-focused biotechnology company that he guided to profitability prior to its acquisition by Genzyme Corporation.
 From 1992 to 1998, Mr. Bienaimé held several senior management positions at Rhone-Poulenc Rorer Pharmaceuticals (now Sanofi-Aventis), culminating in the position of Senior Vice President of Worldwide Marketing and Business Development responsible for, among other things, the launch of Lovenox® (for the prevention of pulmonary embolism and treatment of unstable angina) in the United States and Taxotere® (for breast and lung cancer) worldwide.
 Earlier in his career, he worked at Genentech, Inc. where he was involved in the launch of tissue plasminogen activator (t-PA) for the treatment of heart attacks.

-Mr. Bate joined our Board in September 2010.
-He is currently an independent consultant.
-From May 2009, he served as President and Chief Executive Officer of Archemix, Inc., a privately-held biotechnology company engaged in discovering and developing aptamer therapeutics to treat chronic and acute diseases.
+Kenneth M. Bate joined the Board in September 2010.
+Mr. Bate is currently an independent consultant.
+From May 2009 to January 2012, Mr. Bate served as President and Chief Executive Officer of Archemix, Inc., a privately-held biotechnology company engaged in discovering and developing aptamer therapeutics to treat chronic and acute diseases.
 In March 2011, he was elected Non-Executive Chairman of Cubist Pharmaceuticals, Inc., a biopharmaceutical company.
-From 2006 to April 2009, Mr. Bate served in various positions at NitroMed, Inc., most recently as President and Chief Executive Officer.
+From 2006 to April 2009, Mr. Bate served in various positions at NitroMed, Inc., a pharmaceutical company, most recently as President and Chief Executive Officer.
 From 2002 to 2005, Mr. Bate served as Chief Financial Officer of Millennium Pharmaceuticals where he headed the commercial organization.
 Prior to joining Millennium Pharmaceuticals, Mr. Bate co-founded JSB Partners, LLC, a banking and advisory services firm for biopharmaceutical and life sciences companies.
-From 1990 to 1996, he was with Biogen (now Biogen Idec) first as their Chief Financial Officer and then as head of the commercial organization responsible for launching its multiple sclerosis business.
-Mr. Bate received his B.A. in Chemistry from Williams College and his M.B.A. from the Wharton School of the University of Pennsylvania.
-He is currently serving on the boards of AVEO Pharmaceuticals, Inc., Cubist Pharmaceuticals, Inc. and a private medical device company.Michael Grey Venture Partner, Pappas Ventures;
+From 1990 to 1996, he was with Biogen (now Biogen Idec), a biotechnology company, first as their Chief Financial Officer and then as head of the commercial organization responsible for launching its multiple sclerosis business.
+Mr. Bate received his B.A. in Chemistry from Williams College and his M.B.A. from the Wharton School at the University of Pennsylvania.
+He is currently serving on the boards of two public companies, AVEO Pharmaceuticals, Inc. and Cubist Pharmaceuticals, Inc., and two private companies, Catabasis Pharmaceuticals, Inc., a biotechnology company, and TransMedics, Inc., a medical device company.Michael Grey Venture Partner, Pappas Ventures;

 President and Chief Executive Officer,